dustinpfister/blog_posts/_posts/threejs-examples-biplane-group.md

 ## 4 - The main javaScript file

 Now for some additional javaScript to make use of this new biplane group model.
-I start off with a scene and a camera like always when many of these examples.
-When it comes to adding a light source I went with a [point light](/2019/06/02/threejs-point-light) and I also wanted to add at least a little [ambient light](/2018/11/02/threejs-ambientlight/) that works well with the Lambert material that I am using with the biplanes.
+I start off with a scene and a camera like always with just about any of these examples like always.
+However with this example I am using materials that will respond to light so in this example I will want a light source, and when it comes to adding a light source I went with a [point light](/2019/06/02/threejs-point-light) and I also wanted to add at least a little [ambient light](/2018/11/02/threejs-ambientlight/) also.
+This is a typical situation with light where I have a baseline amount of light and then something like a point light to help show some depth with the materials that I am using with the biplanes.

 I then went ahead and made three groups of these biplane group models to which each has three biplanes.
 In addition each biplane is a group of mesh objects.
 I have to say that that [THREE.group](/2018/05/16/threejs-grouping-mesh-objects/) constructor is great for keeping things compartmentalized for when working out things like this.